ryankooy/pre-class-drills/README.md

 ### 25. Using code, please demonstrate an asynchronous call in JavaScript?

-### 26. Write a function that takes in an input array and returns an output array duplicate of the input, but reversed.
+### 26. Write a function that takes in an input array and returns an output array duplicate of the input in the reverse order.
 ```
 Ex:
 Input: [1, 2, 3, 4, 5]